wdv4758h/pypy-extradoc/blog/draft/matplotlib.rst

 * Speaking of which, you need a reasonably recent PyPy.

-* The approach is generally portable (XXX: why not?), however the implementation is not.
-Works on 64bit linux, would not bet for anything else.
+* The approach is generally portable, however the implementation has been tested only on 64bit linux.
+Few tweaks might be required.

 * You need to install python2.6, the python2.6 development headers, and have numpy and matplotlib installed on that python.